instructor-ai/instructor/docs/blog/posts/validation-part1.md

 Building upon the understanding of simple field validators, let's delve into probabilistic validation in software 3.0, (prompt engineering).
 We'll introduce an LLM-powered validator called `llm_validator` that uses a statement to verify the value.

-We can get around this by using the inbuilt `llm_validator` class from `instructor`.
+We can get around this by using the inbuilt `llm_validator` class from `Instructor`.

 ```python
 from instructor import llm_validator